wp-plugins/standout-css3-buttons/readme.txt

 This will add a button (with `button-rss` color style) at the end of your content, if you are on a page with a slug named "home".
 Always wrap plugin function calls with a `function_exists` check so that your site doesn't go down if the plugin isn't active.

+In short, 'standout-css3-button' is the shortcode and 'scss3button' is the PHP function name.

 = What are the plugin defaults? =

 The plugin arguments and default values may change over time.
 To get the latest list of arguments and defaults, look at the settings page after installing the plugin.
+That is where the latest list will always be located.
+You will see what parameters you can specify and which ones are required.

 = What styles are available? =